albertattard/java-boot-camp/docs/11-collections/01-arrays/00-index.md

 import static org.junit.jupiter.api.Assertions.assertEquals;

-class DataTest {
+public class DataTest {

   @Test
-  @DisplayName( "should be immune from side effects as changes made to the sample source should not affect the data" ) public void shouldBeImmuneToSideEffects() {
+  @DisplayName( "should be immune from side effects after the object is created" ) public void shouldBeImmuneToSideEffectsPastCreation() {
     final int[] source = { 1, 2, 3, 4, 5 };
     final Data data = new Data( source );

     /* The value of the first element should be 1 */ assertEquals( 1, data.getSample()[0] );

-    /* Modify the source and verify that the value of the first element is still 1 */ source[0] = 10;
+    /* Modify the source after passing creating the Data object */ source[0] = 10;

-    assertEquals( 1, data.getSample()[0] );
+    /* Verify that the value of the first element is still 1 */ assertEquals( 1, data.getSample()[0] );
   }
 }